CezarHirsescu/Git-Cheatsheet/README.md

 git checkout <hash>     # change to commit, detach head
 ```

-### Detatched HEAD
+### Detached HEAD
-If you checkout (change head) to a sha-1 hash, you enter DETACTHED HEAD state.
+If you checkout (change head) to a sha-1 hash, you enter DETACHED HEAD state.
 This means that head is pointing directly to a commit, instead of a branch.
-HEAD is "detatched" from a branch.
+HEAD is "detached" from a branch.

-In Detachted Head state, changes you make will not make any impact once you checkout a different branch.
+In Detached Head state, changes you make will not make any impact once you checkout a different branch.
 You can make experimental commits.

-If you want to save the commits that you made while detatched, Git gives you the option to make a branch from this commit.
+If you want to save the commits that you made while detached, Git gives you the option to make a branch from this commit.

 ### Branch Management Commands